Summer Solstice Series

 These events are all score-o format.
 This means there are a number of controls scattered throughout the map and terrain that you can get in any order in a set amount of time (60 min.).
 One minute prior to the designated mass start time you can pick up your map and start to select the best route for your race.
 You need to figure out how many controls you can get to in the time limit, which ones to get, and which order to get them in.
 It is a good idea to plan a route that leaves you choice at the end to cut off some controls or add more depending on how quickly you got through the first part of the course.

 The more controls you get in the time limit, the more points you get.
-If you can collect all the controls you need (based on the handicap system) and make it back to the finish before the time is up then you get bonus points.
+If you can collect all the controls you need (based on the adjusted scoring system) and make it back to the finish before the time is up then you get bonus points.
 If you are back late then you lose points.

 Mapping of Controls

 There will be a range of control types from easiest (novice) thru most difficult (advanced).
-For those of you new to the sport or running with small children you will want to tackle the novice and intermediate controls and let your handicap account for the advanced ones.
+For those of you new to the sport or running with small children you will want to tackle the novice and intermediate controls and let your adjustment account for the advanced ones.
 Novice controls will be mapped as 31A-39A, intermediate controls will be 40B– 59B and advanced controls 60 and up.
 The controls will carry the number only - no letter.

 Mini Clinic